ImageMagick Introduction and Resources

 What are the uses for ImageMagick?

 Most of us are used to editing images using a graphical user interface (GUI) in modern tools like gimp or Photoshop.
-Manipulating images with command-line tools, that certainly seems very odd now days, doesn’t it?
+Manipulating images with command-line tools, that certainly seems very odd nowadays, doesn't it?

 Actually, for some tasks GUI tools are not the best choice.
 These are mostly batch operations.
 For example, it is easier to use a command-line tool if you need to convert hundreds of images from one file format to another.